helloSystem/docs/developer/boot.md

 ### Seeing what the system is doing while the graphical boot screen is shown

 While the graphical boot screen is being displayed you can press __Ctrl+T__ to see what it is doing at that moment in time.
-Press __Ctrl+T__ repeatedly to see what is going on over time.
+By keeping __Ctrl+T__ __pressed down__ you can see what is going on over time.
+By then pressing __ScrLk__, you can use __PgUp__ and __PgDn__ to scroll around.

+The following information will be printed to the screen for the most relevant process based on recency and CPU usage (as decided by `proc_compare()`):

+* `load:` and the 1 minute load average of the system
+* `cmd:` and process name of the most relevant process
+* Process ID (PID) of that process
+* State of that process in  `[]`.
+FreeBSD specific wait states are explained in https://wiki.freebsd.org/WaitChannels
+* Real (r), User (u), and System (s) times ([Source](https://stackoverflow.com/a/556411))
+  * Real is wall clock time - time from start to finish of the call.
+This is all elapsed time including time slices used by other processes and time the process spends blocked (for example if it is waiting for I/O to complete)
+  * User is the amount of CPU time spent in user-mode code (outside the kernel) _within_ the process.
+This is only actual CPU time used in executing the process.
+Other processes and time the process spends blocked do not count towards this figure
+  * Sys is the amount of CPU time spent _in the kernel for the process_.
+This means executing CPU time spent in system calls within the kernel, as opposed to library code, which is still running in user-space
+* CPU usage in percent
+* Resident set size (RSS), the amount of memory occupied in RAM by the most relevant process

+Example: `load: 0.62  cmd: sleep 1739 [nanslp] 2.97r 0.00u 0.00s 0% 2168k`

 ### Boot in verbose mode